more-cars/rest-api/README.md

   --ignore-not-found \
   --namespace=testing && \
 kubectl create secret generic db-credentials \
-  --from-literal=password='newpassword' \
+  --from-literal=password='<NEW_PASSWORD>' \
   --namespace=testing
 ```

 Then, change the password in the database.
 Connect to the respective Neo4j pod (`docker exec -it ...`).
 Run `cypher-shell -u neo4j` and enter the current password.
-Type `ALTER USER neo4j SET PASSWORD 'newpassword';` with the new password.
+Type `ALTER USER neo4j SET PASSWORD '<NEW_PASSWORD>';` with the new password.
 Enter.
 Done.

+## Docker Images

+All docker images are managed automatically in the pipeline (see folder `.github/workflows`).
+There should be no need to create, tag or push them locally.

 ## Tests

 ### API Validation

-All REST API endpoints are documented in an _OpenAPI_ file.
+All REST API endpoints are documented in an _OpenAPI_ specification.
-It can be found in the folder `specification/OpenAPI` in the project's root directory.
+It can be found in the folder `src/specification/open-api`.
 To verify that the specification is a valid OpenAPI document run `npm run tests:validate-api-schema`.

 ### Unit / Integration tests

 * run `npm run tests:unit` to execute all unit tests
     * test report is created in folder `test-reports/unit`
+    * the unit tests have no dependencies and can be run anytime
 * run `npm run tests:integration` to execute all integration tests
     * a wizard will ask for the required parameters
     * by default the test report is created in folder `test-reports/integration`
     * by default the code coverage report is created in folder `test-reports/integration/code-coverage` (if activated)
+    * the integration tests need a running database to work
-* run `npm run tests:developer` to execute all unit and all integration tests
+* run `npm run tests:developer` to execute all unit and all integration tests together
     * test report is created in folder `test-reports/developer`
-* run `npm run tests:developer:coverage` to run both test suites and to create a combined code coverage report
-    * test report is created in folder `test-reports/developer`
-    * coverage report is created in folder `test-reports/developer/code-coverage`
+    * code coverage report is created in folder `test-reports/developer/code-coverage`

 ### Behavior tests

 The application's expected behavior is documented via `Gherkin` scenarios.
-They can be found in the directory `specification/Behavior`.
+They can be found in the directory `rest-api-specification/spec`.
 Those scenarios are automated in form of `Cucumber` tests.
-Their implementation can be found in the directory `tests/behavior`.
+Their implementation can be found in the directory `tests/behavior/steps`.

 With `npm run tests:behavior` the whole suite of Cucumber tests can be executed.
 They run sequentially and produce test reports that can be found in the directory `test-reports/behavior`.
-Only tests that are marked as `implemented` and `NOT deactivated` will be run.
+Only tests that are tagged as `implemented` and not tagged as `deactivated` will be executed.

-The environment variable `API_URL` specifies where the tests can find the application.
+The environment variable `API_URL` specifies where the test runner can find the application.
 This needs to be a running instance of the API.
-It can be a local instance, a container in Minikube or a cloud deployment - as long as the tests have access to it.
+It can be a local instance, a container in Minikube or a cloud deployment - as long as the test runner has access to it.

 With `npm run tests:behavior:single` a specific test can be run.
 A wizard will ask for the ID of the respective Gherkin scenario, e.g. `MCA-3601`.
-This command will run the test no matter if it is tagged with `implemented` or `deactivated`.
+This command will run the test no matter if it is tagged with `implemented`, `deactivated` or anything else.

 ### Smoke Tests